run-ai/docs/docs/Administrator/Cluster-Setup/Installing-Run-AI-with-an-Internet-Proxy-Server-.md

 ## Introduction

 Run:AI is installed on GPU clusters.
 These clusters must have outbound internet connectivity to the Run:AI cloud.
-Details can be found here:  [Run-AI-GPU-Cluster-Prerequisites](Run-AI-GPU-Cluster-Prerequisites.md) under "Network Requirements"
+Details can be found here:  [Run-AI-GPU-Cluster-Prerequisites](Run-AI-GPU-Cluster-Prerequisites.md) under "Network Requirements".

 In some organizations, outbound connectivity is proxied.
 Traffic originating from servers and browsers within the organizations flows through a gateway that inspects the traffic, calls the destination and returns the contents.